Maximal systole of hyperbolic surface with largest $S^3$ extendable abelian symmetry

 (4) For $\tilde{l}_C$, the proof is similar to (1) and (2). $\forall l \in \tilde{l_C}$ (Figure \ref{fig_01_curve_2}), by using the reflection, we can construct two connecting broken lines.
 One line connects $C$ and a point on $OD$ ($D_6$ in Figure \ref{fig_01_curve_3}), while the other connects $C$ and a point on $OD_1$ ($D_7$ in Figure \ref{fig_01_curve_3}). $D_6$ and $D_7$ correspond to the same point in the orbifold.
 The length of the broken lines are equal to $l$ since all the changes are reflections.

 Then the straight lines connecting $C,D_6$ and $C,D_7$ are shorter than the corresponding broken lines in Figure \ref{fig_01_curve_3}.
-Therefore, the shortest curve in the family $\tilde{l}_C$ is the gcloshed eodesic in the orbifold consisting of two straight lines in the pentagon, one connecting $C$ and a point in $OD$, the other connecting $C$ and a point in $OD_1$ (denoted $l_C$).
+Therefore, the shortest curve in the family $\tilde{l}_C$ is the closed geodesic in the orbifold consisting of two straight lines in the pentagon, one connecting $C$ and a point in $OD$, the other connecting $C$ and a point in $OD_1$ (denoted $l_C$).
 (See Figure \ref{fig_sys_01})

 \end{proof}